trashbirdecology/luisdva.github.io/_posts/2015-07-22-Presentation-to-publication.md

 ### Publication rates

 In very comprehensive [review](http://onlinelibrary.wiley.com/doi/10.1002/14651858.MR000005.pub3/abstract) from 2008, Roberta Scherer, Patricia Langenberg, and Erik von Elm combined data from 79 reports of publication rates.
-These data represented 29,729 abstracts from at least 250 conferences in over 20 different disciplines (mostly biomedical).
-They found that 44.5% of conference communications were subsequently published in peer-reviewed journals, roughly 12 to 32 months after presentation.
+These data represented _29,729_ abstracts from at least 250 conferences in over 20 different disciplines (mostly biomedical).
+They found that **44.5%** of conference communications were subsequently published in peer-reviewed journals, roughly **12** to **32** months after presentation.

 The authors in this review identified some interesting factors associated with the publication of conference communications: oral presentations and those reporting ‘positive’ and ‘significant’ results had higher publication rates.
 Certain study designs (for clinical trials) were also associated with higher publication rates.
-An earlier [report](http://www.biomedcentral.com/1471-2288/3/12)by roughly the same team also found that abstracts were more likely to be published subsequently if presented either orally, at small meetings, or at meetings held in the USA.
+An earlier [report](http://www.biomedcentral.com/1471-2288/3/12) by roughly the same team also found that abstracts were more likely to be published subsequently if presented either orally, at small meetings, or at meetings held in the USA.
 Research in publication rates for biomedical science meetings has advanced to a point where a 2015 [systematic review](http://dx.doi.org/10.1016/j.jclinepi.2015.01.027) quantified the reasons for nonpublication of presented material.
 The main reason given by authors was lack of time.
 Other common reasons were: lack of resources, publication not an aim, low priority, incomplete study, and trouble with co-authors.

 Medical and biomedical research (pathology, dental research, neuroradiology, pharmacology, etc.) is very different from ecology, evolution, or conservation - this is likely to affect the type of content presented at meetings, the nature of these meetings, and the resulting publication rates.
 Factors like funding sources, professional affiliations with varying expectations to publish, and direct implications for human health make publication rate analyses for biomedical research practically incomparable with other fields.